rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/processing-guidelines-for-audiovisual-materials.md

 Extent: 5 linear feet (10 boxes), 25 oversized papers (OP), 2 extra oversized papers (XOP), 1 bound volume (BV), and AV Masters: 2 linear feet (1 box, 5 film canisters)

 Within the parentheses, the number of boxes or items should be included.
 As seen in the example above, the box count refers to the number of either Hollinger or record center boxes.
 Other types of containers include film canisters and combined boxes (for example, CLP#).

-CLPs, or combined LP boxes should be listed in the extent in parentheses with the number of boxes.
+Within the extent, CLPs should be listed in the extent in parentheses with the number of boxes.
 The container list will include the actual CLP number in the box column with a dash in the place of the folder number.
 For example:

 ![Figure 15: Representing CLPs in the container list](/06-LOCAL%20PRACTICE/Images/Figure15.jpg "Representing CLPs in the container list")